-FTC files antitrust lawsuit against Facebook
+FTC and 48 states file antitrust lawsuits against ‘anticompetitive’ Facebook

 Facebook did not immediately comment on the FTC‘s litigation.
 The company’s stock tumbled more than 2% on Wednesday as news of the FTC‘s litigation broke.

-Several dozen state attorneys general are expected to also file antitrust litigation aimed at Facebook, with Republicans and Democrats working together on the litigation, according to reports.

-Republican and Democratic lawmakers have similarly expressed an interest in cracking down on Big Tech, and Wednesday’s litigation is the latest salvo against Facebook.
+Republican and Democratic lawmakers have also expressed an interest in cracking down on Big Tech and Wednesday’s litigation is the latest salvo against Facebook.

 The House Judiciary Committee’s antitrust subcommittee began investigating Big Tech last summer and questioned Mr. Zuckerberg at a hearing in July.
 The committee’s subsequent report on its findings called on the FTC to take action against Big Tech and recommended a revival of antitrust enforcement from the federal government.